DNNCommunity/DNN.Wiki/README.md

 # DNN.Wiki
 DNN Wiki is a module that combines a wiki engine with your favourite html editor

-!! *Project Description*
+## Project Description
-{project:description} The project is written in C# and available for download as both - an installable production package, as well as an installable source package.
+The project is written in C# and available for download as both - an installable production package, as well as an installable source package.

 *Join the Project!*
 The DNN Wiki Project is seeking new members to participate in ongoing project enhancements.
 We are looking for: